 Posted on

-Case Study: Permanent Anti Slip Solution to Protect Workers When Standing on Helicopter Skids
+Case Study: Permanent Anti Slip Solution to Protect Workers Standing on Helicopter Skids

 The Puerto Rico Power Authority uses Liquid Metal Epoxy Coating to help create ant slip surfaces on helicopter skids